This site and resources will be added to throughout the coming years. All of these resources are provided FREE to the public.

 ORGANIZATION: These resources are organized by grade levels K-5, and at each grade level addressing the seven technology standards from the International Society for Technology in Education (ISTE.org) with the addition of a Basic technology skills category for all ages.

 TECHNOLOGY STANDARDS: This resource is guided by the ISTE Standards for Students, is an expansion of the 21things4students.net project.
 These resources support the Michigan MITECS competencies.
 Visit the Hot Topics Introducing the Standards Page.

 TASK CARDS: These are short activity lessons (20-30 minutes) created for teachers that provide ideas and resources for integrating free technology resources into the classroom curriculum.
 Task Cards contain:

 - Content area suggestions

 TARGET AUDIENCE: The primary audience is K-5 educators.
-The Task Cards have been assigned a grade level and standard/s.
-The cards are not limited to the assigned grades and actually many of them could encompass multiple standards and grades depending on how the teacher uses the activity with the students.
+The Task Cards have been assigned a grade level and standard.
+The cards are not limited to the assigned grade, and actually many of them could encompass multiple standards and grades depending on how the teacher uses the activity with the students.
 The cards can also easily be modified and often have extended activities so that they could be used at a lower or higher grade level.

 ACTIVITY PAGES for K-5 STUDENTS: In the Basic Technology Skills section there are pages with links to interactive games students can use to build their skills.